 Global evidence suggests that countries with strong and comprehensive primary health care systems have better health outcomes, lower inequalities in these outcomes, and lower costs of care.

-India’s National Health Policy 2016, along with the budgetary announcements made in February 2018, takes a two-pronged approach for strengthening healthcare in India:
+India’s National Health Policy 2016, along with the budgetary announcements made in February 2018, takes a two-pronged approach for strengthening primary healthcare in India:

 - Improving access to secondary and tertiary care through a near-universal health insurance scheme.